atweel/diagnostics/readme.md

 ## Contacts

-If you've got any questions or suggestions about this project, please forward them to eduard@stackeat.com.
-Will be happy to hear from you.
+Shall you have any questions or suggestions about this project, please forward them to eduard@stackeat.com.
+We'll be happy to hear from you.